Substance Use and Pregnancy

 A. In Indiana, the law requires healthcare providers to ask all pregnant women questions about substance use.
 Some providers might even do urine screening.
 The intention of the law is that doctors will be able to provide early treatment for complications from drug use.
 The healthcare provider may not report the results of a positive screen to law enforcement or the Department of Child Services (DCS) unless they have the patient’s written consent or court order or see other signs of crime or child abuse.
 For more about verbal screening in Indiana, go here.

 Q. Can I take methadone or buprenorphine (Suboxone) as part of medication-assisted treatment (MAT) while I’m pregnant?

 A. In most cases, yes.
-The American College of Obstetricians and Gynecologists (ACOG) recommends methadone or buprenorphine combined with counseling for opioid dependent pregnant women.
+The American College of Obstetricians and Gynecologists (ACOG) recommends methadone or buprenorphine combined with counseling for opioid-dependent pregnant women.
 This treatment has been prescribed for decades.
-As long as the patient does not have a setback and take drugs, MAT is safe during pregnancy.
+As long as the patient does not have a setback and takes drugs, MAT is safe during pregnancy.